Z-ajamy/CS_and_SE_BOOKS_exercises/README.md

 * *Think Like a Programmer*
 * *The Art and Craft of Problem Solving*

-## Career Tools

-* *Markdown Guide*

-## Other Plans

-* Roadmaps and study plans.

 ## Technologies (Separate Folder)

-This folder contains resources related to specific technologies.

 **This plan may take between 7 to 9 years, but I don't need to complete them all to get a good job.
 In fact, I expect that after 3 years, I will be at Google (of course, if the plan goes as required 🙂).**